Be (BTS album): Songs

-The fourth track is a non-musical spoken worded "Skit" about BTS' first number one song on the US Billboard Hot 100, which serves an interlude to separate the album into two parts.
+The fourth track is a non-musical spoken worded "Skit" about BTS's first number one song on the US Billboard Hot 100, which serves an interlude to separate the album into two parts.
 "Telepathy" is a playful 1980s-inflected disco and funk song that makes use of an electronic production.
 The song is driven by '70s beats, Auto-Tuned vocals, and G-funk whistles.
 Featuring a groovy bassline, it employs synth bass, "stacked-up" vocal harmonies, a cowbell, and jam band percussion in its production.
 The lyrics detail the connection that one can feel from someone despite physical distance and sees BTS admitting to the disorientation caused by excessive free time.
 "Dis-ease" is an old-school hip hop number that is accompanied by funk-laced horns and guitars.
-Lyrically, it delivers a message of strength and contains puns on the different forms of illnesses such as, BTS' addiction to work.
+Lyrically, it delivers a message of strength and contains puns on the different forms of illnesses such as, BTS's addiction to work.
 Features brassy instrumentals, drums, and a sparse scratching sound, the track begins with a jazz guitar before shifting to a chopped and screwed drum breakdown.
 The seventh track, "Stay", performed by Jungkook, Jin, and RM, is a future house, dance-pop, and EDM song with 1990s and 2010s influences.
 Incorporating heavy bass and an instrumental chorus, the song references how technology binds the band together with listeners.
 The album closes with the summer anthem, "Dynamite", a 1970s-flavoured disco-pop song with elements of funk, soul and bubblegum pop.
 The upbeat production employs snapping handclaps, bounces, grooves, and beats.
 The track features a funky bassline, vocal harmonies, and falsettos, with brass, keyboard chords, guitar sound.
 Lyrically, it is about the joy and appreciation of little things that makes life valuable.